ZunaInc/Zebra-Label-Printer-iOS/README.md

 ### Limitations
 - Works with only BT or BLE.
-- Supports only 2x1 and 3x2 label sizes.
+- Supports only 2" x 1" and 3" x 2" label sizes.
 - Supports only ZPL Language.

 ### Installation
 - Download the sample project.
-- Locate libZebraMultiOSLabelPrinterSwift.a file and ZebraMultiOSLabelPrinterSwift.swiftmodule(contains architecture files) directectory
+- Locate libZebraMultiOSLabelPrinterSwift.a file and ZebraMultiOSLabelPrinterSwift.swiftmodule(contains architecture files) directory.
-- Create a new group in your new or existing project
+- Create a new group in your new or existing project.
-- Add libZebraMultiOSLabelPrinterSwift.a file and ZebraMultiOSLabelPrinterSwift.swiftmodule directory to the created group
+- Add libZebraMultiOSLabelPrinterSwift.a file and ZebraMultiOSLabelPrinterSwift.swiftmodule directory to the created group.
 - Open build setting -> search for "Library Search Paths" and set the path to "$(PROJECT_DIR)/Created-Group-Name".
-If you have added directly to your project, the path would be "$(PROJECT_DIR)"
+If you have added directly to your project, the path would be "$(PROJECT_DIR)".
 - Open build setting -> search for Swift Compiler - Search Path and set the "Import Paths" to "$(PROJECT_DIR)/Created-Group-Name".
-If you have added directly to your project, the path would be "$(PROJECT_DIR)"
+If you have added directly to your project, the path would be "$(PROJECT_DIR)".